Ayano-Discord/rpg-cog/README.md

-# Hibiki's rpg cog!
+# An RPG Cog For Red V3!

 ## NOTE:

-I am no logner maintaining the python verion of this cog!
-The kotlin version will hopefully be released soon on the V2/Kotlin branch!
+I am no longer maintaining this cog.
+I might get back to it at a later date but all my attention right now in focused on [Ayano](https://github.com/Ayano-Discord/Ayano)

-## How to install the cog:
+## Installation Instructions

 ```
 [p]load downloader

-[p]repo add rpg https://github.com/Izumi-DiscordBot/rpg-cog
+[p]repo add rpg https://github.com/Ayano-Discord/Ayano

 [p]cog install rpg <cog>